Dark Matter Heating in Evolving Proto-Neutron Stars: A Two-Fluid Approach: Final Remarks and Conclusion

 \section{Final Remarks and Conclusion}

-This work systematically investigates the impact of asymmetric DM (both fermionic and bosonic DM candidates) on the structural and thermal evolution of PNSs.
-Also, we present the first systematic investigation of BEC DM within PNSs, advancing beyond the traditional focus on cold NSs.
-Using a two-fluid formalism in which DM interacts with OM solely through gravity, we isolate the gravitational imprint of DM across the star's evolution, from its hot, neutrino-rich birth to its cold, catalyzed state.
-Our key finding is the identification of a robust DM-induced heating mechanism in NSs.
-This heating arises not from particle annihilation (commonly studied in the literature) \cite{Bell:2018pkk, McKeen:2023ztq} but from gravitational compression:
+A key finding is the identification of a robust DM-induced temperature enhancement in PNSs when DM is concentrated in the core.
+This gravitational heating arises not from particle annihilation \cite{Bell:2018pkk, McKeen:2023ztq} or an increases in the rate of temperature change ($dT/dt$), but from gravitational compression: DM deepens the stellar core’s gravitational potential, requiring higher baryonic pressure to maintain hydrostatic equilibrium, which, via the virial theorem, raises the equilibrium temperature relative to a DM-free star.
+Distinct from annihilation-induced heating or cooling from exotic baryons, this effect is systematically explored here for both fermionic and bosonic asymmetric DM, including the first study of BEC DM in PNSs.
+Using a two-fluid formalism where DM interacts with OM solely through gravity, we trace its imprint throughout the star's evolution, from its hot, neutrino-rich birth to its cold, catalyzed state.

-\begin{itemize} \item Core-Concentrated DM (Fermionic or Bosonic): DM concentrated in the stellar core deepens the gravitational potential, requiring higher baryonic core pressure for hydrostatic equilibrium.
-According to the virial theorem, the increased gravitational energy is converted into higher kinetic energy, thereby raising the temperature of the stellar matter.
-This effect is particularly pronounced for bosonic DM, which can form denser cores unconstrained by Pauli exclusion.
+\begin{itemize} \item Core-Concentrated DM (Fermionic or Bosonic): As discussed above, this effect is particularly pronounced for bosonic DM, which can form denser, more centrally concentrated cores unconstrained by the Pauli exclusion principle, thereby inducing stronger gravitational compression and larger temperature enhancements compared to its fermionic counterpart.